-Although Build Alternative 4 has less of an environmental effect on tree removal and sewer pipeline replacement, and performed strongly in terms of key purpose and need indicators, this alternative would require left-side boarding and the acquisition of left-right door motorcoach and trolleycoach vehicles.
-No such trolleycoach vehicles are known to be in use and operating in North America.
+Although Build Alternative 4 has less of an environmental effect on tree removal and sewer pipeline replacement, and performed strongly in terms of key purpose and need indicators, this alternative would require left-side boarding and the acquisition of left-right door vehicles.
+No such vehicles are known to be in use and operating in North America.
 For these reasons, Alternative 4 is rejected as infeasible.